hugodiasg/asitic-example/README.md

 ![image](https://github.com/user-attachments/assets/830189cb-c1c6-4682-aafa-78888860572b)

 ## Opening the Inductor in Magic VLSI
-Next, the `l0.cif` will be open on the Magic VLSI:
+Next, l0.cif will be opened in Magic VLSI:
 - run `magic`
 - in `tkcon`, run `cif read l0`
 - save the file to create the `l0.mag`